solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 ?>
 ```

-You should see a console output with the message `Table created`.
+A console output with the message `Table created` should be displayed.

 The second code snippet uses the same logic to start an SSL-secured connection and to close the connection.
 This time, it leverages a prepared insert statement with bound parameters.